d-bl/GroundForge/docs/help/Tiles.md

 ### Arrange the repeats

+The foot sides are simply repeated, but the centre section has more options.

-The configuration at the bottom of the section is like the crank for the first car models with ignition keys: you should not need it.
+The configuration at the bottom of the section is like the crank for the first car models with ignition keys: the hard way to start your car but usually not needed.
-The image with linked components at the top of the section is the ignition key.
+The image with linked components at the top of the section is the like ignition key: the simple way to arrange the tiles.

+The prototype highlights a single tile alias repeat in the top left corner, this repeat may span just a single column or row of stitches.

 Those wo nevertheless want to understand the numbers should not interpret them as mathematical (x,y) coordinates.